dode5656/Leaderboard/README.md

  - [ ] Improve CSS and styling
  - [ ] Add API Support for ranges

-  This list might get bigger but I have no ideas what to add.
+  This list might get bigger but I have no idea what to add.

 ## Installation